 Included in the price:

-Guide, return helicopter flights, use of harness, helmet, ice axe, crampons and group technical gear.
+Guide, return helicopter flights, group technical gear, harness, helmet, ice axe, crampons, two nights hut stay

 Not included in the price:

-Transportation to and from starting Squamish, food, personal clothing and equipment (list supplied on booking).
+Transportation to and from starting point in Squamish, food, clothing, personal equipment

 - Tantalus Ascents (pdf)